 - The reported issue suggests serious implications, such as a critical incident, abuse, bullying or harassment, incidents involving children, or other serious misconduct.

-- A suggestion for improvement refer to an issue brought to the attention of Vision Australia to specify possible changes for Vision Australia but do not involve an issue of a negative nature.
-Compliments
+Suggestion for Improvement - A suggestion for improvement refer to an issue brought to the attention of Vision Australia to specify possible changes for Vision Australia but do not involve an issue of a negative nature.

-– A compliment is a message brought to the attention of Vision Australia which praises some element of Vision Australia, such as staff or services.
-Leadership Team
+Compliments – A compliment is a message brought to the attention of Vision Australia which praises some element of Vision Australia, such as staff or services.

-– Vision Australia staff at a management level who are normally the head of a division and are responsible for the facilitation, monitoring, coordination and communication to Vision Australia staff within their area.
-Vision Australia
+Leadership Team – Vision Australia staff at a management level who are normally the head of a division and are responsible for the facilitation, monitoring, coordination and communication to Vision Australia staff within their area.

-– Vision Australia, its controlled entities, any outsourced operations and contractors.
-Client
+Vision Australia – Vision Australia, its controlled entities, any outsourced operations and contractors.

-– All employees, volunteers and unpaid staff, contractors / sub-contractors and any of their employees whilst engaged in work for Vision Australia, as well as consultants or consultants’ employees whilst engaged by Vision Australia and agents whilst acting on behalf of Vision Australia.
-External Complaints Agency
+Workforce – All employees, volunteers and unpaid staff, contractors / sub-contractors and any of their employees whilst engaged in work for Vision Australia, as well as consultants or consultants’ employees whilst engaged by Vision Australia and agents whilst acting on behalf of Vision Australia.

-– An organisation which provides complaints services to a particular group.
+External Complaints Agency – An organisation which provides complaints services to a particular group.
 These agencies are often created as part of or relate to disability funding agreements.
-Compliance Team

 Complaints and Suggestion for Improvement Procedure.